MFarabi619/ui-ux-resources/README.md

 - The structure of the website.
 Listo of pages and their purpose.
 - Website content.
 - Design guidelines and/or philosophies.

+An example of a project brief can be found [here](https://github.com/MFarabi619/ui-ux-resources/raw/main/Web%20Design%20for%20Beginners%20-%20Project%20Brief.pdf).